What are the Rotheneuf Carved Rocks?

-They formed a veritable army and scoured the waters of the Channel, seizing ships and their booty.
+They formed a veritable army and scoured the waters of the English Channel, seizing ships and their booty.

 His seconds were known as La Bigne, La Haie, Benetin, Le Grand Chevreuil, le Petit Chevreuil and Rochefort.

-The Rotheneuf became kings of the sea!
+The Rotheneuf, indeed became ‘kings of the sea!’

-There were also Arthur, Eugène, Auguste, Bernard and Jean nicknamed the Cinq Clowns (Five Clowns) for their joviality, agility and ability not only at assaulting ships.
+There were also Arthur, Eugène, Auguste, Bernard and Jean nicknamed the Cinq Clowns (Five Clowns) for their joviality, agility and ability at assaulting ships.

-Yves du Minhic, the cook, was known as the Guerrier Romain (Roman warrior) because of his heavy build and the helmet he wore, a trophy he brought back from one of the raids) reminded his mates of a Roman soldier.
+Indeed, his heavy build and the helmet he wore, (a trophy he brought back from one of the raids) reminded his mates of a Roman soldier.

-Multilingual but also a fine talker, he had become private adviser to Madame de Rotheneuf.
+Multilingual, but also a fine talker, he had become private adviser to Madame de Rotheneuf.

-Lucifer was a a seasoned and wily smuggler who deserted the King’s corsairs of St-Malo and enrolled as a pirate along with the Rotheneuf.
+Lucifer was a seasoned and wily smuggler who deserted the King’s corsairs of St-Malo and enrolled as a pirate along with the Rotheneuf.